tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 edge type describing the links between "papers".
-An example of running sampling on the OGBN-ARXIV dataset is given in [examples/arxiv](https://github.com/tensorflow/gnn/tree/main/examples/arxiv) which can be run following the same proceedures described in the OGBN-MAG example.
+An example of running sampling on the OGBN-ARXIV dataset is given in [examples/arxiv](https://github.com/tensorflow/gnn/tree/main/examples/arxiv) which can be run following the same procedures described in the OGBN-MAG example.